Protect VMs in Nutanix Acropolis and Scale Computing HC3 Without a Need to “Rip and Replace”

 However, one thing that organizations that are making the switch to one of these “other” hypervisors are running into is a problem when it comes to protecting that data.
-Unlike VMWare and Hyper-V, that have many supported backup solutions, there are a very limited number of products (if any) that protect the VMs in these alternate hypervisors.
+Unlike VMware and Hyper-V, that have many supported backup solutions, there are a very limited number of products (if any) that protect the VMs in these alternate hypervisors.
 This is perhaps one of the biggest reasons why more people are unable to transition away from VMWare or Hyper-V. Not only does moving off require implementing an entirely new virtualization platform, but oftentimes requires an entire “rip and replace” of the existing backup architecture.

-Following a simple RPM deployment, and configuring at least one vProtect Node as a datamover, on-demand or protection policies perform backup jobs for individual or groups of VMs, storing the backup data in a predefined backup destination.
+Following a simple RPM deployment, and configuring at least one vPlus Node as a datamover, on-demand or protection policies perform backup jobs for individual or groups of VMs, storing the backup data in a predefined backup destination.
 This should be outstanding news for existing DellEMC accounts.
 Not only does this allow you a cost-effective way to protect the VMs that you were previously unable to protect, but it also prevents the need for a “rip and replace”, that would require major architectural changes, extensive reconfiguration, and additional cost.
 On top of that, your admins would be able to continue to use the existing NetWorker, Avamar, or Data Domain appliances that they are used to.
 They will also be able to continue to leverage the specific features of those appliances, including reporting, cataloging, deduplication etc. that they purchased DellEMC for in the first place, and now include the backup data from the previously unsupported hypervisor.

 In conclusion, if your organization is investigating alternative hypervisors, or perhaps have already taken that step, don’t be forced to perform an entire re-architecture of your existing backup infrastructure.
-Simply use vProtect to fill the gap, protect your VMs and seamlessly integrate directly to your existing backup destination.
+Simply use vPlus to fill the gap, protect your VMs and seamlessly integrate directly to your existing backup destination.